Ulyouth/DllBlocker/README.md

-# How to avoid DLL injection?
+# How to protect against DLL injection?

 * Proof-of-Concept on how to block DLLs from being forcibly loaded onto a process
 * Effective against many HIPS/Debugging tools